Maintaining your weight can be quite tricky since so many factors have an impact on your average weight.

 - Smoking reduces appetite and can cause weight loss (apart from black lungs…).

-- Time management and prioritization are also factors.
+- Time management and prioritisation are also factors.
 If eating your meals just isn’t that important and you let other things get in the way, you are losing opportunities to refuel and collect those needed calories.

 Do I need to change my exercise routine?